 Building Interdisciplinary Research Careers in Women's Health (BIRCWH) Program

-BIRCWH Scholars are trained and mentored by renowned basic science, clinical and translational science researchers in the collegial and innovative academic environment of a leading patient-centered institution.
+BIRCWH scholars are trained and mentored by renowned basic science, clinical and translational researchers in the collegial and innovative academic environment of a leading patient-centered institution.

-Each BIRCWH Scholar is enrolled for up to three years.
-Most scholars are junior faculty members with terminal degrees such as an M.D. or a Ph.D.
+Each BIRCWH scholar is enrolled for up to three years.
+Most scholars are junior faculty members with degrees such as an M.D. or a Ph.D.

 Mayo Clinic's BIRCWH Program has matured since enrolling its first scholar in 2011.
 Former scholars have achieved success in collaborative research activities, obtained competitive funding, published manuscripts, received extramural leadership positions and engaged in transformational clinical initiatives.

-During the most recent funding cycle, the BIRCWH Program at Mayo Clinic introduced three innovations to build on the program and facilitate synergies with Mayo Clinic's Center for Clinical and Translational Science (CCaTS) and neighboring BIRCWH programs.
-Novel elements in the program include:
+During the most recent funding cycle, the BIRCWH Program at Mayo Clinic introduced innovations to build on the program and facilitate synergies with other career training programs, including:

-The BIRCWH Program at Mayo Clinic supports three scholars at any given time.
-Two positions are funded by the National Institutes of Health (NIH).
+The BIRCWH Program at Mayo Clinic supports four scholars at any given time.
+Three positions are funded by the National Institutes of Health (NIH).
 In addition, the program includes a Women's Health scholar funded by the Mayo Clinic.

 Appointees must have received an advanced degree such as an M.D., DPhil, O.D., Ph.D. or comparable degree by the beginning date of the training grant appointment.

 Additionally, applicants must: